ucsd-cse15l-s23/ucsd-cse15l-s23.github.io/pages/syllabus.md

 Each component of the course has a minimum achievement level to get an A, B, or C in the course.
 You must reach that achievement level in _all_ of the categories to get an A, B, or C.

-To get a B or better in the course, you must pass **both** skill demonstrations.

-To pass the course, you must pass **one of two** skill demonstrations (either initially or with the final make-up), and have a submission/attempt for both.
+To pass the course, you must receive a partial pass on **one of two** skill demonstrations (either initially or with the final make-up), and have a submission/attempt for both.

 - **A** achievement: